You’ve heard the jokes about what to do with too many zucchini. But – for many of us veggie garden lovers, at least – there is no such thing!

 I was always taught that one plant can feed an average family of four.
 If you want variety, however, you will likely have to raise more plants than you need.
-But you’ll have plenty for sharing!
+But you’ll have plenty to share!

 Remember that summer squashes are gourds, just like winter squash cultivars.
 The difference is in when you harvest them.